 Bank: DBS BANK Ltd

 How do I make an offer for a Funding Request?

 Subject to funds being available on your Platform Account, you can participate in any of the live deals by selecting them and completing a few simple steps.
-Once an offer has been submitted, your funds in your Platform Account will be earmarked for this particular Loan Request and shall no longer be available to be used to make another offer or be withdrawn from the Platform Account.
+Once an offer has been submitted, your funds in your Platform Account will be earmarked for this particular Funding Request and shall no longer be available to be used to make another offer or be withdrawn from the Platform Account.

 How is the contract signing done?

 There is no physical signing of contracts.
 By clicking and agreeing to our platform terms, you are bound by the terms governing borrowers and lenders.
 This has the same legal effect as signing a contract.